pkiraly/qa-catalogue/README.md

 finished these two indices will be swaped, so the previous `loc` will become `loc_dev`, and the new index will be `loc`.
 The web user interface will always use the latest version (not the dev).

+Besides these two indices there is a third index that contains different kind of results of the analyses.
+At the time of writing it contains only the results of validation, but later it will cover other information as well.
+It can be set by the following parameter:

+* `-4`, `--solrForScoresUrl <arg>`: the URL of the Solr server used to store scores

+During the indexing process the content of this index is meged into the `_dev` index, so after a successfull end of the process this index is not needed anymore.

-In order to make the automatisation easier and still flexible there are some an auxilary commands:
+In order to make the automation easier and still flexible there are some an auxilary commands:

 * `./qa-catalogue prepare-solr`: created these two indices, makes sure that their schemas contain the necessary fields
 * `./qa-catalogue index`: runs the indexing process